 I was born and raised on a tiny island in Alaska and moved to Oregon to attend college and be near family.
-I have always been drawn to the helping profession and am amazed and intrigued by the human mind and behavior.
-I graduated from Portland State University in 2007 with my Master's Degree in Social Work.
-My career began with working at a Residential Mental Health treatment program working with children and families.
+I have always been drawn to the helping professions and am amazed and intrigued by the human mind and behavior.
+I graduated from Portland State University in 2007 with a master’s degree in social work.
+My career began at a residential mental health treatment program, working with children and families.
 I have been a licensed social worker in the state of Oregon since 2009.
 My preferred pronouns are she/her/hers.

-My treatment approach is client centered and strengths based.
+My treatment approach is client-centered and strengths-based.
 This means that I believe in using strategies that work best for individual clients.
 I also believe that within each system there are strengths and barriers to learning new ways of handling problems.
 I believe that, through practice, we can gain new skills and implement them effectively in our lives.
-I have experience working with children and families as well as individuals who are struggling with issues such as depression, anxiety, trauma, life adjustment issues, mood difficulties, anger and attention issues.
-I also have experience with using Collaborative Problem Solving, Cognitive Behavioral Therapy and Dialectical Behavior Therapy.
+I have experience working with children and families as well as individuals who are struggling with issues such as depression, anxiety, trauma, life adjustment issues, mood difficulties, anger, and attention issues.